Miffyli/ToriLLE/README.md

 - "Daily reward" blocks the game on startup
     - Does not prevent running the code, but code runs slow
     - Maybe could be closed with another close_manu()?
+- Move all settings in the drawer hook
+    - Create new function for these
+- Create Toribash instance from Python and moderate it
+- Episode restart is rather slow, especially if all instances reboot at once
+    - Could this be better if e.g. we move all files to ram?
+- Something else seems to be slowing down things too
+    - With "set matchframes 1000", results on 16-core machine with sync code:
+        - 4 instances: 500 FPS
+        - 8 instances: 700 FPS
+        - 16 instances: 1000 FPS
+    - Seems to hang for a moment every now and then, even not between episodes

 ### Feature/soon-to-be-done TODOs: